Noroff-FEU-Assignments/cross-course-project-KineOnes/README.md

 # RainyDays website

-From the choosen breif in Design1, and the prototype made in Figma, make a working website for RainyDays.
+From the choosen breif in Design1, and the prototype made in Figma, make a working website for the outdoor clothing webshop RainyDays.

 ## Description

 An in-depth paragraph about your project and overview of use.

-## Getting Started
+The site needs to have every page listed in the site architecture on your chosen brief.
+Certain functionality requiring JavaScript can be mimicked; for example, a login page could link across from the ‘Sign in’ button.

+-The HTML should be semantic and neat.
+-The CSS should follow the DRY principle and be easy to read.
+-The website should be responsive and look good at every screen size with no horizontal scrollbars. -Use Flexbox and CSS Grids where appropriate.
+Please do not use a CSS framework like Bootstrap; we want to see that you can build responsive sites without the help of a framework.
+-The site should be WCAG compliant, and accessibility should be taken into account.
+-Each page should have a unique <meta name="description">, <title>, and <h1>.
+-You should not use copied code in your submission.
+All code submitted must be written by yourself. -You may use external sources to show you how to achieve specific effects, which should be included in your report.

 # Changes